 Better storage space

 We also loved the storage space- the van holds SO.
 MUCH.
 KIT and it's never an issue because our payload is crazy.
-Seriously, we've put hydraulic legs, kayak, paddleboard, solar panel, generator and a million other things onto it… and we still have about 300kg of payload left if we want it.
+Seriously, we've put hydraulic legs, kayak, paddleboard, solar panel, generator, and a million other things onto it… and we still have about 300kg of payload left if we want it.
+We just always practice certain motorhome security basics to ensure all of our gear is secure.

-However, we recently hired a small motorhome and loved it.
-We loved how easy it was to park and much storage there was inside.
-Although the van we had wasn't our dream layout, we really enjoyed experiencing a different type of motorhoming.
+However, we recently hired a small motorhome under 3.5 tonnes and loved it.
+We loved how easy it was to park and how much storage there was inside.
+Although the van we had wasn't our dream layout, we really enjoyed experiencing a different type of motorhoming with an under 3.5-tonne motorhome hire.
 It opened our eyes to the possibility of what we could get with a smaller van.

 Which brings us to the cons of a motorhome over 3.5 tonnes.